CityJet: 2018-present: ACMI

 At the end of October 2018, CityJet commenced a wet lease agreement with Aer Lingus, operating two Avro RJ85 aircraft primarily on the Dublin to London City route.

 In 2019, CityJet pulled all Sukhoi Superjet 100 aircraft from service due to insufficient operational reliability and returned them to their lessor, replacing these aircraft with CRJ900 jets on the wet lease contract with Brussels Airlines.

 In 2019, CityJet partnered with KLM to create Air Antwerp, a new airline based in Antwerp International Airport.
 It operated daily flights to London City Airport from 9 September 2019.
 In May 2021 CityJet handed its 75% share of Air Antwerp over to co-owner KLM but the airline ceased operations in June 2021.

 In April 2020, Brussels Airlines cancelled its wetlease contract with CityJet for five aircraft in the wake of the COVID-19 pandemic.
 The Aer Lingus wet lease agreement also ended at this time due to market uncertainty.
 In the same month the High Court appointed an interim examiner to CityJet.
 CityJet exited the Examinership process in August 2020 after financial restructuring.

 After a brief pause at the start of the Covid pandemic, CityJet recommenced wet lease services on behalf of Scandinavian Airlines in June 2020 and progressively built up to the operation of 18 CRJ900 for SAS by 2022.

 In March 2023, CityJet took delivery of the first of five Bombardier CRJ1000 100-seat regional jets to supplement its fleet of 21 CRJ900s, with the first two flying on a wet lease contract with Lufthansa.
 A new wet lease contract with Brussels Airlines commenced in March 2023 for the upcoming 2023 summer season using two CRJ900 jets.

-CityJet merged with Air Nostrum in October 2023, and holds a 20% interest, while Air Nostrum shareholders acquired a controlling 80% interest, in the new entity created from the merger, Strategic Alliance of Regional Airlines (SARA).
+CityJet merged with Air Nostrum in October 2023, and held a 20% interest in the new entity created from the merger, Strategic Alliance of Regional Airlines (SARA).

 In March 2024, Lufthansa wet-leased 5 Bombardier CRJ1000s from CityJet until the end of October for the upcoming 2024 summer season.

+In 2025, 92% of the airline was hostilely acquired once again by Danish investor and owner of Jettime Lars Thuesen as part of court sanctioned compulsory purchase as part of restructuring plan.
+Both airlines are intended to operate independently from one another.